seguemodev/Meducated-Ninja/README.md

 After a working prototype was released, styling was applied and visual affordance testing was conducted to ensure the design was not only aesthetically pleasing but also had clear messaging and calls to action.
 The team also conducted some task flow exercises for input on ease of use and to better understand user expectations when using the app.
 The feedback from the User Acceptance sessions were incorporated into updated design documents and results were shared with the team for future iterations.

 The development team used a variety of open source libraries to implement the web and native-mobile applications.
-The Web app, built on Microsoft's .NET platform (previously proprietary, in the process of being released under an open source license) we used jQuery 2.1.3, Bootstrap 3.0, Autofac 3.5.2, and others.
+The Web app (built on Microsoft's .NET platform) used jQuery 2.1.3, Bootstrap 3.0, Autofac 3.5.2, and others.
 The iOS app, while built on Apple's proprietary platform, used various open source modules from github including MBProgressHUD, UIImage, and Reachability.
 The Android app used Retrofit, Picasso, EventBus, Timber, and many other open source libraries.
 Both native mobile apps used Crashlytics for beta deployment and monitoring.
 All three apps were built iteratively, based on user story prioritization in each sprint and using the design artifacts provided by our creative team.
 As the design evolved, the UI implementation was updated to match the new designs.